vijiekambaram/ADFETLWorkshop/README.md

 ### Workshop

 At the end of this workshop, you will be better able to build a complete data pipeline using ADF and load into Azure SQL DB/Blob.
-In addition, you will learn how to ingest the data, use Azure Data Factory (ADF) for data movement and operationalizing the data pipeline and how to parameterize the pipeline, how to connect to Sources and load into Azure Sql DB Sink, how to store the back up in Azure Data Lake Gen 2.
+In addition, you will learn how to ingest the data, use Azure Data Factory (ADF) for data movement and operationalizing the data pipeline and how to parameterize the pipeline, how to connect to Sources and load into Sql Server, how to store the back up in Azure Data Lake Gen 2, how to send email notification via Logic Apps.

 ### Hands-on lab